+Spiritual Wellness.
 The last part of our Eight Dimensions of Wellness series focuses on spiritual healing.
-Spiritual wellness is a broad concept that can encompass religious beliefs, personal values, and finding a purpose in life.
+This is a broad concept that can encompass religious beliefs, personal values, and finding a purpose in life.

-This dimension focuses on achieving well-rounded peace and balance in all aspects of the human existence.
+This dimension focuses on achieving well-rounded peace and balance in all aspects of human existence.

 How Spiritual Wellness Ties Into Addiction Recovery

-Spiritual wellness works to identify the meaning of life.
-It sparks questions such as,
+This works to identify the meaning of life.
+It sparks questions such as:

 “What have I been put on Earth to do?”